Core of Culture

 Core of Culture is a 501(c)(3) not-for-profit organization that for the past 15 years has dedicated itself to safeguarding intangible world culture and assuring the continuity of ancient dance traditions where they originate.

-Core of Culture educates the public and practitioners about disappearing cultural heritage.
-Core of Culture raises money to support cultural preservation projects.
+Core of Culture educates the public and practitioners about disappearing cultural heritage, and raises money to support cultural preservation projects.

 Core of Culture exists to assure the continuity of dance traditions in endangered cultures where they originate and for world culture as a whole.
 Core of Culture advocates for the importance of preserving ancient dance traditions and is a resource for dancers, scholars and the general public.

 Core of Culture offers design solutions in all areas of cultural stewardship and institutional transformation, with an emphasis on building cultural communities.
 Focusing on global artistic practice, Core of Culture combines traditional and progressive means of artistic production.
 Core of Culture collaborates with museums, libraries, monasteries, and other relevant bodies.

 Core of Culture responds to cultural need in the world, and funding is critical for providing timely research and response.
 To address this socio-economic reality of our work in remote and undeveloped cultures, Core of Culture raises money to fund international cultural preservation projects.